databases-CSCI3354/project1-online-commerce/P3/README.md

-# Databases Project 3 - Connecting Boston: Local Activity Group Web App
+# Connecting Boston: Local Activity Group Web App

-## Overview
+## 📘 Overview

 This project delivers a lightweight, real-world web application that helps Boston residents find and participate in local activity groups.
 It solves the problem of scattered or inaccessible group listings by offering a centralized, intuitive platform where users can join activities, register for events, and leave feedback.